acmeair/acmeair/Documentation/Extending_AcmeAir_Services.md

 ## Creating a Service Implementation

 ### Implement the 7 Entity interfaces

+As shown in the Entity model diagram above, there are 7 Entity classes:
+* AirportCodeMapping
+* Booking
+* CustomerAddress
+* Customer
+* CustomerSession
+* Flight
+* FlightSegment

+Each of these classes need to be implemented and annotated as necessary for the targeted data store.

 ### Implement the 3 Service classes
 The Three abstract services are FlightService, CustomerService, and BookingService